 I have driven up to San Luis Obispo many times and always enjoy the stretch of coast that starts from Santa Barbara and ends as you turn inland near Gaviota.
-On a recent drive though I decided I should stop here and see what the state park had to offer.
-The trail I chose to try went up to the caves that you can see from the highway that are carved out by the way the wind moves through that area and are known as the Gaviota wind caves.
+On a recent drive though, I decided I should stop there and see what the state park had to offer.
+The trail I chose to try went up to the caves that you can see from the highway.
+They are carved out by the way the wind moves through that area and are known as the Gaviota wind caves.
 It was a challenging and fun hike to a unique formation.
+Here is all the information.

 - About 4 miles round trip